 get using the emsdk:

-binaries with a checkout of the core Emscripten repository, simply by calling
+You can use these emsdk-provided binaries with a git checkout of the Emscripten

 If you do want to contribute to LLVM or Binaryen, or to test modifications to them, you can build them from source.